glires/Eicosalingual/README.md

 # Eicosalingual
 Comparing diversified syntaxes of a larger number of programming languages

+Using a FORTRAN compiler, I started studying programming when I was an undergraduate student.
+Since then, I have learned many programming languages, including Pascal, C, Perl, and Python.
+Especially, knowing Perl unexpectedly hindered me from learning Python.
+Furthermore, knowing Python left Perl behind and degraded my skill of coding Perl.
+Slight syntax differences, such as usage of semicolons and how to write else if, irritate programmers who use multiple languages.
+Hence, I would like to study and summarize basic syntaxes of more than twenty programming languages.

 ## List of programming languages
 | Programming language | Appeared | Designed |
 | :-: | :-: | :-: |